gfreezy/SublimeLinter/README.md

 Installing
 ----------
-Package Control doesn't support Sublime Text 3 now.
-So you have to install SublimeLinter manully.
+Package Control is not avaliable on Sublime Text 3 currently.
+So you have to install SublimeLinter manually.

 **Without Git:** Download the latest source from [GitHub](https://github.com/gfreezy/SublimeLinter) and copy the SublimeLinter folder to your Sublime Text "Packages" directory.